KPIs & Operating Metrics(New)

 • Quarterly Long-Term Investments rose 90.0% to $57.0 million in Q2 2017 from the year-ago period, while the trailing twelve-month figure was $57.0 million through Jun 2017, up 90.0% year-over-year, with the annual reading at $8.0 million for FY2013, 96.08% down from the prior year.

-• Long-Term Investments for Q2 2017 was $57.0 million at Capital One Financial, down from $195.0 million in the prior quarter.
+• Long-Term Investments was $57.0 million for Q2 2017 at Capital One Financial, down from $195.0 million in the prior quarter.

-• The five-year high for Long-Term Investments was $739.0 million in Q2 2014, with the low at $8.0 million in Q4 2013.
+• Over five years, Long-Term Investments peaked at $739.0 million in Q2 2014 and troughed at $8.0 million in Q4 2013.

-• The sharpest move saw Long-Term Investments plummeted 96.08% in 2013, then skyrocketed 1016.67% in 2016.
+• Year-over-year, Long-Term Investments crashed 96.08% in 2013 and then soared 1016.67% in 2016.

-• Over 5 years, Long-Term Investments stood at $8.0 million in 2013, then skyrocketed by 9137.5% to $739.0 million in 2014, then tumbled by 87.69% to $91.0 million in 2015, then plummeted by 67.03% to $30.0 million in 2016, then surged by 90.0% to $57.0 million in 2017.
+• A 5-year view of Long-Term Investments shows it stood at $8.0 million in 2013, then surged by 9137.5% to $739.0 million in 2014, then crashed by 87.69% to $91.0 million in 2015, then tumbled by 67.03% to $30.0 million in 2016, then soared by 90.0% to $57.0 million in 2017.